Homeless Prevention & Response System Strategic Plan

-> The Homeless Prevention & Response System Strategic Plan was adopted by the Partnership to End Homelessness, the governing body for the Everett/Snohomish County CoC, whose vision is that every person in Snohomish County lives in safe, stable, and affordable housing with access to necessary services and economic opportunity.
+The Homeless Prevention & Response System Strategic Plan (PDF) was adopted by the Partnership to End Homelessness, the governing body for the Everett/Snohomish County CoC, whose vision is that every person in Snohomish County lives in safe, stable, and affordable housing with access to necessary services and economic opportunity.

 The purpose of the Plan is to enhance the community’s current response to preventing and ending homelessness, so that: